Sampling Bias – Types, Examples & How to Avoid It

 You are a teacher and want to test the knowledge of your students.
 To minimize the risk of them cheating on this test, you created four different exercises and spread them randomly among your students.

-• Simple random sampling bias occurs when the technique of random sampling, for example drawing lots or a random number dynamo, is flawed.
+• Simple random sampling bias occurs when the technique of random sampling, for example drawing lots or a random number generator, is flawed.
 This can happen due to technical inaccuracies, leading to over- or underrepresentation of certain groups.

 Example